 I wanted to build one to save money and because I thought it'd be fun.
 The choices were to get the parts new from a company like Caspian or Fusion and then get all the internal parts from companies like Wilson Combat.
-The problem was it would be about the same price as a new decent 1911.
+The problem was it would be about the same price as a new higher end 1911.
 I would like to do one of these projects later but for know I wanted a "learner project."
-When your talking about $1k in parts it's a little nerve racking to just wade in and start fitting.
+When your talking about over $1k in parts it's a little nerve racking to just wade in and start fitting.
 Mistakes can be costly.

 I picked it up cleaned and oiled it and took it out for a test drive.
 I had a few failures to feed and many failures to extract resulting in double feeds on the empty case.
 Also, the front sight fell off on the third shot.

 I took it home and stripped it down to the frame.
 I found a lot of crud and some surface rust on the frame and some of the internals.

 After a quick cleaning and test firing.
 Note the absence of a front sight and the rough condition of the finish.

 I did some tweaking on the internal extractor that fixed the FTE issue and did a better cleaning job and havn't been able to get it to fail fo feed.
 I'm cautiously optomistic but it seems to function fine.
 It won't be my EDC so an occasional malfunction will be a challenge, not an emergency.

 Ten minutes later...